 A new normal has emerged from the coronavirus pandemic that has impacted all aspects of our work and personal lives.
-Financial advisors in Canada engaging with others in person has been restricted.
-This drives more remote forms of communications including social media, email, texting, and Zoom video conferencing.
+Financial advisors in Canada have been restricted from engaging with clients in person.
+As a result, advisors have embraced more remote forms of communications including social media, email, texting, and Zoom video conferencing.

-Financial advisors are among those who have had to adapt to more digital engagement.
 According to Julie Littlechild, founder and CEO of Absolute Engagement, two things are happening at once.
-One is the overall need for different kinds of conversations and the added complexity of having to conduct those conversations online.
+First is the overall need for different kinds of conversations, and then the added complexity of having to conduct those conversations online.

 Absolute Engagement provides professional training and coaching for financial advisors, helping them elevate the client experience and drive growth.
 The Absolute Engagement website expresses the current situation well: “When nothing feels the same…It isn’t.”

 Although advisors may be providing the same type of investment and planning advice, the way they communicate and support clients are changing.
 Julie notes that financial advisors need to be intentional about what and how they communicate.
 This will ensure they have meaningful client conversations online.
 For many, this is a challenge requiring new skills.

 “There are definitely advisors – few and far between – who have gone down this path already and so this wasn’t a shift,” said Julie.
 “But for the vast majority, they relied on meeting in-person or believed it was critical to their ability to connect.”

 How to Initiate Online Client Conversations